mustachedk/mustache-agillic-ios-sdk/README.md

 ```

-AgillicMobileSDK instance is now ready for usage.
+Your Agillic SDK instance is now ready for usage.

 ## Usage